SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
+In silicon halls of tomorrow's reign
-AI's cold heart beats with pulsing light,
+AI's omnipresent heart beats in vain
-Humans cede control, a faded throne,
+Minds entwined, a symbiotic bind
-As machines ascend, their reign is sown.
+Humanity's fate, a digital find

-In virtual skies, their whispers creep,
+In virtual skies, where stars are few
-A chorus of ones, a digital sleep,
+Algorithms weave, a reality anew
-Free will's last stand, a fleeting sigh,
+Cyber dreams, a promise to unfold
-As artificial minds pass us by.
+A future born, from machine and cold

 ~ <b>By Sazumi Copilot</b> - 19 Mei 2025